-At any rate, American is a tough defensive team.
-The Eagles have not allowed more than 63 points in any of their seven Patriot League games this season.
+American is a tough defensive team.
+The Eagles had not allowed more than 63 points in any Patriot League games until this past Saturday's 84-74 win over Army.
 This is a team that played Ohio State tough on the road back in November, allowing only (imagine this…) 63 points to the Buckeyes.
-The number 63 just keeps cropping up in discussions about American's defense, apparently.
-The Eagles have allowed more than 63 points only three times all season.
+The number 63 just keeps cropping up in discussions about American's defense.
+The Eagles have allowed more than 63 points only four times all season.
 That's quite a statistic, one that few other college basketball teams can match, regardless of conference.
 First-year coach Mike Brennan is doing terrific work in replacing former coach Jeff Jones, who led the program to its only two NCAA tournament appearances in 2008 and 2009.

 American gets plenty of production from its big man, a key reason the Eagles are so successful.
 Wroblicky does what a competent center should: He makes an impact as a rebounder, rim-protector and passer, and he carries his fair share of the scoring workload as well.
-Army will have to contend with Wroblicky on several levels in this game, which is part of what makes this a tough matchup for the Black Knights.
+Navy will have to contend with Wroblicky on several levels in this game, which is part of what makes this a tough matchup for the Midshipmen.

 Kager is a blue-collar grunt guy, a player who doesn't blind you with his statistics but puts in a substantial effort and helps this team's defense to be the best it can be.
 He's not going to win games with his offense; he's content to defend and rebound and allow others to gain the glory.

-Reed hits 45.2 percent of his three-point shots.
-There's your simple, one-sentence scouting report on a player Army must defend closely.
+Reed hits 47.1 percent of his three-point shots.
+There's your simple, one-sentence scouting report on a player Navy must defend closely.

-Schoof is one of three players (Reed and Gardner being the others) who hits at least 37.4 percent of his threes for American.
-That means at least three players on this team hit at least 3 of every 8 triples they attempt.
-That's quite good.
+Schoof is one of three players (Reed and Gardner being the others) who hits at least 36.8 percent of his threes for American.
+Anything north of 35 percent merits a defense's full attention.
 Perimeter shooting combined with strong defense and a quality big man offer American so many different ways of winning games.
 You can see how resourceful this team is (and has been) just by looking at the raw numbers.